Find us on Facebook

 Trinity River Fishery Restoration Release Information

-(Note, these are releases numbers in the data below is for Lewiston Dam to the Trinity River, not Trinity Lake release numbers.
-The total Trinity Lake release equals the water allocated to Lewiston for river release and the water going into Lewiston for the Sacramento Valley release)
+(Note, these are release numbers in the data below for Lewiston Dam to the Trinity River, not Trinity Lake release numbers.
+The total Trinity Lake release equals the water allocated to Lewiston for river release and the water going into Lewiston for the Sacramento Valley release.)

-The total release from Trinity Lake for fishery restoration in 2010 is 647,000 acre feet.
+The total release from Trinity Lake for fishery restoration in 2010 was 647,000 acre feet.

 Historic Information